 Payload Modules

-Payload modules are the code that gets executed on a target system after a successful exploit.
+Payload modules are the code executed on a target system after a successful exploit.
 Metasploit has numerous payloads for various scenarios, including reverse shells, Meterpreter sessions, and command execution.

 Example payload: